A Property Manager’s Biggest Responsibilities: Property Maintenance, Tenant Management, and Legal Compliance

 Property Maintenance: The Backbone of Property Management

-One of the primary responsibilities of property management is property Maintenance.
+One of the primary responsibilities of property management is Property Maintenance.
 Proper maintenance ensures that the property remains safe, functional, and attractive for tenants, which helps in retaining long-term occupants and maintaining property value.

 Routine and Preventative Maintenance